diffeo/dblogger/README.rst

 Command Line
 ------------

-....
-Diego, please invent appropriate command line interfaces and scripts for this.
-For exmample, something like for a first version:

-   python -m dblogger.search -c myconfig.yaml  appname  namespace   loglevel  filterword  | less
+   python -m dblogger.search -c myconfig.yaml appname namespace loglevel filter

+:filter: could be a regex to be applied to the log message or a field=regex pair, specifying the log record field and the regex to be applied to that field.

 Testing
 =======

-....
-Diego, please invent a test application for exercising kvlayer and make it both a test that we can run via `make test` and also an illustration of how to use this.
-The test should use subprocess to call the CLI

-If you put the tests into src/tests/dblogger/.... then pytest will run them
+   make test

 Building
 ========

-The Makefile contains targets for ...
-Diego, please take a look at the Makefile and let's discuss.
-Our autobuild system will run whatever is in `make test`
+To build the module:

+    make

+To create an egg package:

+    make build_egg

+To create RPM packages:

+    make build_rpm

+If you want to publish the package:

+    make register

+and to clean everything:

+    make clean

+TODO
+====

+- test rpm packge in a RPM platform.
+- search from command line.